Comprehensive Stroke Center

 Comprehensive Stroke Centers provide advanced high-quality care, more quickly.
 They are held to the highest standards and meet very strict criteria in the care of both the hemorrhagic and ischemic stroke patients.
 This means our patients experience fewer negative effects (like death or permanent disability) and return to normal daily activities sooner.
 Studies have shown that Comprehensive Stroke Centers directly correlates with better patient outcomes.

 Aurora BayCare is one of four hospitals in the state of Wisconsin awarded Comprehensive Stroke Center certification.
 Comprehensive stroke centers are typically the largest and best-equipped hospitals in a region, prepared to treat any kind of stroke or stroke complication.

 A stroke is a medical emergency that requires immediate medical attention.
 New interventions are now available that may reverse or reduce the deficits typically resulting from a stroke, if provided early enough.
 Our skilled staff is ready 24/7 to treat stroke emergencies with this kind of leading-edge neurointerventional care.

 Certified by DNV Healthcare, the Aurora BayCare stroke center has the advanced technology, highly trained medical personnel, and processes in place to provide the very best in stroke care.

 The New Standard Is Here

 Our stroke care standards include:

-- Region’s first and only certified Comprehensive Stroke Center
+- Region’s first certified Comprehensive Stroke Center

 - Dedicated stroke unit